Skip to main content

 Frequently asked questions

 Yes.
-POD beneficiary designations are available on all deposit accounts at First International Bank & Trust, including checking, savings, money market, and certificate of deposit accounts.
-A trust can also be named as a POD beneficiary.
-POD designations allow funds to pass directly to surviving beneficiaries on the death of the owner(s), bypassing probate under North Dakota Uniform Probate Code (NDCC 30.1-31).
-To add or update a POD beneficiary, visit any branch, call (800) 359-8092, or request a form by mail.
-Online beneficiary designation is not available.
+POD beneficiary designations are available on all FIBT deposit accounts (checking, savings, money market, CDs).
+A trust can also be named as POD beneficiary.
+POD designations pass funds directly to surviving beneficiaries on the death of the owner(s), bypassing probate under North Dakota Uniform Probate Code (NDCC 30.1-31).
+FIBT does not offer online beneficiary designation; to add or update a POD beneficiary, visit any branch, call (800) 359-8092, or request a form by mail.

 The process depends on account type and ownership structure.
 Joint accounts with right of survivorship transfer to the surviving owner immediately.
 Accounts with a POD beneficiary designation are disbursed directly to the named beneficiaries after the bank receives a certified death certificate, typically within 2-4 weeks.
-Accounts without a beneficiary or joint owner require probate documentation (Letters Testamentary or Letters of Administration).
-For small estates in North Dakota (under $50,000 per NDCC 30.1-23-01) or South Dakota (under $100,000 per SDCL 29A-3-1201), a Small Estate Affidavit may be accepted.
+Accounts without a beneficiary or joint owner require probate documentation.
+North Dakota allows a Small Estate Affidavit for personal property under $50,000 (NDCC 30.1-23-01); South Dakota allows one for personal property under $100,000 (SDCL 29A-3-1201).
+FDIC insurance continues to cover joint and POD funds for six months following the date of death.
 Contact (800) 359-8092 or visit any branch to initiate the process.

 First Intl Bank's Death Claims can be reached by phone at (800) 359-8092 for questions throughout the claims process.

 When the deceased had multiple First Intl Bank accounts, some may need separate claims while others can be handled together.
-The Wealth Management - Trust Services can clarify what's needed for each account type.
+The Wealth Enhancement Trust Services (formerly FIBT Wealth Services Division) can clarify what's needed for each account type.

 First Intl Bank